confluentinc/ksql/docs-md/tutorials/examples.md

 ### Joining

 When joining objects the number of partitions in each must be the same.
-You can use KSQL itself to create re-partitioned streams/tables as required.
+You can use ksqlDB itself to create re-partitioned streams/tables as required.
 In this example, you join `users` to the `pageviews_transformed` topic, which has 5 partitions.